Workshop on Brain-Machine Interface Systems 2017

 - Designing brain-computer interfaces for users with motor and cognitive disabilities.

-Organizers: R. Chavarriaga (EPFL, Switzerland), M. Grosse-Wentrup (MPI Tuebingen, Germany)
+Organizers: R. Chavarriaga (EPFL, Switzerland), M. Grosse-Wentrup, M. Hohmann (MPI Tuebingen, Germany)

 One of the main motivations for BCI is to provide assistive technologies for users with sever motor disabilities.
 Nevertheless, most studies are currently performed with control subjects and their results translate poorly to the target population.
 Critically, the field lacks knowledge and methods to solve this issue.
 This tutorial will present state-of-the-art research oriented to advance this field and contribute to overcome this roadblock.
 Given the characteristics of the intended users, designing reliable systems requires careful evaluation of their requirements and capacities.
 Proper combination of machine learning techniques, methods for human-machine interaction and adaptive processes are necessary to adequately suit the developed systems.
 This tutorial will provide SMC attendees –both novice and with previous BMI expertise- with important tools to deploy and test their systems outside the research laboratories and get them closer to practical applications.